This trip is perfect for travellers looking to experience the real Indonesia; scale active volcanoes, learn about

-The world's largest archipelago, with more than 17,000 islands, it can be hard knowing where to head and where to skip when you travel to Indonesia.
-A tailor-made Indonesia itinerary will ensure you are visiting the spots that are best suited to your needs.
-There is much to choose from: sleek retreats surrounded by paddy fields, volcanic views and crashing rivers in Bali’s cultural heart, Ubud, or wind down at a spectacular beachside hotel or villa.
+The world's largest archipelago, with more than 17,000 islands, can be a mine-field when choosing where to visit on a holiday to Indonesia.
+A tailor-made Indonesia holiday will ensure you are visiting the spots that are best suited to your needs.
+There is much to choose from: sleek retreats surrounded by rice paddies, volcanic views and crashing rivers in Bali’s cultural heart, Ubud, or wind down at a spectacular beach resort or luxury villa.
 Beyond Bali’s shores you’ve got a plethora of other options: Java, Lombok, Komodo Island in Komodo National Park, the Gili Islands, Sumba Island, Sulawesi and Raja Ampat.
 Indonesia also has some fabulous traditional phinisi boats for luxury sailing adventures in her remote eastern seas, which are perfect for scuba diving enthusiasts.